YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-The entry `ocanren_embedding` directly corresponds to the `ocanren{}` quotations we saw in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces.
+The entry `ocanren_embedding` directly corresponds to the `ocanren{}` quotations we saw in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces:
 ```ocaml
 ocanren_embedding: [[ "ocanren"; "{"; e=ocanren_expr; "}" -> e ]];
 ```